Trigger Point Therapy

 - Pain in the spine, joints and musculature

-- Illness of the digestive organs, urinary tract, respiratory organs and the skin
+- Disorders of the digestive organs, urinary tract, respiratory organs and skin

 - Headaches, migraine